barnabycollins/blog/_posts/2023-12-22-how-to-host-nextjs-14.markdown

 ---
 layout: post
-title:  "How to host serverless Next.js 14+ in AWS (or other providers)"
+title:  "How to host serverless Next.js 14+ in AWS"
 date:   2023-12-22 13:48:00 +0000
 categories: web-dev
 ---